-The family must meet all of the requirements listed below before the commencement of homeownership assistance.
+If the PHA offers the homeownership option, participation by the family is optional.
+However, the family must meet all of the requirements listed below before the commencement of homeownership assistance.
 The PHA may also establish additional initial requirements as long as they are described in the PHA administrative plan.